Darktown (novel)

 Darktown, published in 2016, is the fourth novel by American author Thomas Mullen.
-Its sequel, Lightning Men, was published in September 2017.
+Its first sequel, Lightning Men, was published in September 2017.
+In 2020 Midnight Atlanta, the second sequel, was published.

 This novel, based in 1948 Atlanta, blends elements of historical fiction and crime fiction to tell the story of Lucius Boggs and Tommy Smith, fictional characters who serve as two of Atlanta's first eight African-American police officers.
 The pair is tasked with investigating the murder of a young African-American woman and the injustices surrounding her murder, despite the many obstacles and restrictions placed upon them.

 Author's background

 Thomas Mullen lived in several cities before moving to Decatur, Georgia.
 Mullen likes how Decatur has a "real community of writers and readers."
 The city also "felt like a comfortable place for me to be".
 Mullen was inspired to write Darktown after reading Where Peachtree Meets Sweet Auburn: A Saga of Race and Family by Gary Pomerantz.
 He finished his first draft after Michael Brown was shot. parallels between past and present "issues of race and police violence" drove Mullen to continue Darktown so he can remind readers "that nothing that is happening today is completely without precedent".